Skalas/Skalas/README.md

 📬 Contact

 Feel free to reach out to me if you want to chat about AI, tech, or just want to connect!
-You can email me at [escalas5@gmail.com] or find me on LinkedIn [https://www.linkedin.com/in/skalas/].
+You can email me at [escalas5@gmail.com](mailto:escalas5@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/skalas/).
 Let’s talk! 😎

 This version now includes Bash and AWS in the appropriate sections, and Optimization is described as a mathematical tool.
 Let me know if you’d like any more adjustments! 😊